-- 8 Make sure the inside bore of the cylinder barrel is clean.
+8 Make sure the inside bore of the cylinder barrel is clean.
 Lubricate the inside of the barrel with system oil.
-Do not get oil into the threaded area of the barrel. - 9 Lubricate the piston seal assembly with system oil and install the cylinder rod and piston assembly to the cylinder barrel. (fig. C3741) - 10 Apply loctite 242 to the gland nut threads and tighten the gland nut using a spanner wrench.
+Do not get oil into the threaded area of the barrel.

+9 Lubricate the piston seal assembly with system oil and install the cylinder rod and piston assembly to the cylinder barrel. (fig. C3741)

+10 Apply loctite 242 to the gland nut threads and tighten the gland nut using a spanner wrench.
 Tighten the gland nut as much as you can using the spanner wrench.
-Make sure the threaded area of the gland nut and cylinder barrel are free of oil before applying the loctite bonding adhesive. - 11 Test the cylinder as outlined in page 1-37.
-If the cylinder passes the piston seal test then, assemble the cylinder to the loader.
+Make sure the threaded area of the gland nut and cylinder barrel are free of oil before applying the loctite bonding adhesive.

+11 Assemble the cylinder to the loader.